Floorp-Projects/Floorp/toolkit/content/widgets/docs/ua_widget.rst

 Introduction
 ------------

-UA Widgets are intended to be a replacement of our usage of XBL bindings in web content.
+User Agent Widgets (UA Widgets) are intended to be a replacement of our usage of XBL bindings in web content.
 These widgets run JavaScript inside extended principal per-origin sandboxes.
 They insert their own DOM inside of a special, closed Shadow Root inaccessible to the page, called a UA Widget Shadow Root.

 UA Widget lifecycle
 -------------------